EmixamPP/linux-enable-ir-emitter/README.md

 meson install -C build
 ```

-You can uninstall the software by executing `sudo ninja uninstall -C build`.
+You can uninstall the tool by executing `sudo ninja uninstall -C build`.